velitasali/gnome-wallpaper-mode/README.md

 # GNOME Wallpaper Mode

-This GNOME Extension will change your desktop wallpaper in a given time.
-It is a fork of [gnome-wallpaper-mode](https://github.com/Jomik/gnome-wallpaper-mode).
-Also, it uses *Transparent Topbar* internally.
+Save the pixels on your monitor (literally) by showing different wallpapers all the time.
+A fork of [gnome-wallpaper-mode](https://github.com/Jomik/gnome-wallpaper-mode) and includes the *Transparent Topbar* extension.

 ## Main goals

-* Enjoy all the wallpapers you admire.
+* Enjoy all of the wallpapers you admire.
 * You have a multi-monitor setup, and sometimes, you only use one of them while the others are just waiting (and burning their pixels away).
 * You sit in front of the computer, and you need to see the different colors of the visible spectrum to simulate real life.

+# How does it work?

+The idea is to use different pixels all the time.
+Where the background is usually a single color (e.g., status bar), the pixels may wear out, and the static image may leave a mark (depending on the screen type) after long hours of work.
+This extension changes the wallpaper and makes the status bar semi-transparent for them to last longer.

 # Features